jmacd/opentelemetry-specification/specification/metrics-api.md

 ### Input methods

-The API surface supports three ways to produce metrics events:
+The API surface supports three ways to produce metrics events, after obtaining a re-usable `LabelSet` via `Meter.DefineLabels(labels)`:

-1. Through an Instrument Handles.
-Use `Instrument.GetHandle(LabelSet)` API constructs a new handle, which implements the respective `Add(value)`, `Set(value)`, or `Record(value)` method.

-2. Through the Instrument directly.
+1. Through the Instrument directly.
 Use `Counter.Add(LabelSet, value)`, `Gauge.Set(LabelSet, value)`, or `Measure.Record(LabelSet,
-value)` to produce an event without a handle.
+value)` to produce an event (with no Handle).

+2. Through an instrument Handle.
+Use the `Instrument.GetHandle(LabelSet)` API to construct a new handle that implements the respective `Add(value)`, `Set(value)`, or `Record(value)` method.

 3. Through a `Meter.RecordBatch` call.
 Use the batch API to enter simultaneous measurements, where a measurement is a tuple consisting of the `Instrument`, a `LabelSet` and the value for the appropriate `Add()`, `Set()`, or `Record()` method.

+For instrument `Monotonic` (Counter: default), `Monotonic` (Gauge: option), and `NonNegative` options (Measure: default), certain inputs are invalid.
+These invalid inputs must not panic or throw unhandled exceptions, however the SDK chooses to handle them.